henry2004y/vlasiator_manual/menu6.md

 So, how do we calculate the loss terms?
 Well, by introducing an artificial resistivity/conductivity as a function of space.
 The exact form differs case by case.

+## Output Sampling

+The normal output cadence 0.5 s is barely enough for analyzing ULF wave signals.
+If the wave frequency is about 0.5 Hz, then at this sampling rate we can only have 4 points per period, which is too low.
+It would be great if we can allow virtual satellite outputs at a different sampling rate than the other bulk files.

 ## Resources

 CSC, LUMI